Change is the name of the game in IT today. Trends come and go, and priorities constantly change.

 And, with a statement that surely reverberates with LeanIX users, he explained that “disseminating data across the enterprise seems to be a pretty continual journey.”

 4 — People

 Finally, CIOs and CTOs are focusing much of their efforts on building great teams.
 Their attention has been on acquiring talent, supporting the development and growth of team members, and building great cultures.
-On this point in particular, Yousuf illustrated the importance of product-centric mindset.
+On this point, in particular, Yousuf illustrated the importance of a product-centric mindset.